kubermatic/docs/content/kubermatic/v2.20/installation/install_kkp_EE_on_GCP/add_seed_cluster_ee_on_gcp/_index.en.md

 +++
-title = "Add Seed Cluster for EE on GCP" date = 2018-08-09T12:07:15+02:00 weight = 130
-enterprise = true
+title = "Add Seed Cluster for EE on GCP" date = 2018-08-09T12:07:15+02:00 description = "Learn how to add a new seed cluster to an existing KKP (Enterprise Edition) master cluster on Google Cloud Platform (GCP)" weight = 130 enterprise = true
 +++